Open Carpal Tunnel Surgery for Carpal Tunnel SyndromeSkip to the navigation

 Both endoscopic and open carpal tunnel release have benefits and risks.
 Studies do not show that one procedure is better than the other. footnote 2

 The risk and complication rates of open surgery are very low.
 Major problems such as nerve damage happen in fewer than 1 out of 100 surgeries (less than 1%). footnote 2 There is a small risk that the median nerve or other tissues may be damaged during surgery.
 After open surgery, recovery may be slower than after endoscopic surgery.
 And there may be some pain in the wrist and hand.
 You may also have some tenderness around the scar.
 There are also the risks of any type of surgery, including possible infection and risks of general anesthesia.
 But most open carpal tunnel surgery is done with local anesthesia or regional block rather than with general anesthesia.

 What To Think About

-surgery.
+Open carpal tunnel surgery cuts open the base of the palm and may require a longer recovery period than endoscopic surgery.
 Temporary nerve problems may be less likely with open surgery.
 But painful scar tissue may be more likely to develop after open surgery than after endoscopic surgery. footnote 1